 - Air filter port.
 If air filter port is not sealed airtight, it could cause the air to get really dry in the winter and the dusty attic air into the system will blow inside the house.

 - Disturbed Soil.
 Dirt can easily form as a cloud of dust.
 It can be airborne and can transport anywhere on an air current.
 If your house is near an area of mining, farming, construction or any work where earth is disturbed, your house are most likely to develop more dust.
 Even animals digging for food creating a nest can disturb soil and create dust.

 - Rocks from space.
-Small particles of meteoroids that enter the planet’s atmosphere all the time create dust as it impact the surface of the Earth turn to dust.
-These dusts may also be carried inside your home.
+Small particles of meteoroids that enter the planet’s atmosphere all the time create dust as it impacts the surface of the Earth turns to dust.
+These dust may also be carried inside your home.

 - Abandoned Areas.
 Old surface walls create dust as they deteriorate.
 You can also find more dust in older parts of your home than other areas of the house.
 If your house is near to some abandoned buildings, then your house will most likely to easily gets thick dust.

 How to Get Rid of the Dust

 Cleaning your house seems to be a simple task, however when you thought of it, where do you even start?
 Follow a structure of cleaning the whole house from top to bottom rather than room to room so that all the dust that gets stirred up along the way is removed once and for all in one final sweep.
 You do not want to vacuum and then get dust all over the floor you are done cleaning.
 This will not save you more time and energy.